ghetze/learncsharp/README.md

  > Create a data model for your application in a Flyway SQL migration.
 You can refine the model by adding unique indexes (e.g. supplier name) and introducing artificial PKs instead of composite ones and also add a unique index.
  >
- > Translate this data model into Java entity classes.
+ > Translate this data model into C# entity classes.
 Use Lombok to annotate these classes with `@Data` annotations to generate getters, setters, equals and hashCode.
 Hint: *it might be useful to create a base entity class (containing just the primary key) or an interface (containing the primary key getter and setter) to be able to handle entities generically later on.*
  >
  > Annotate all the entities with the proper JPA annotations (`@Entity`, `@OneToMany`, etc).
 Write Spring Data JPA repositories to allow easy access to your entities.